inspera/eslint-config-inspera/README.md

 ## Language, spelling and grammar
 Code and comments should be written in US English.
 Make an effort to avoid grammar and spelling mistakes.
-They may not matter to the compiler, but they can be both confusing and annoying.
+They may not matter to the compiler, but they can be both confusing and annoying to your fellow developers.

 ## Functions
 Good function names are action oriented and start with a verb.